MSUSEL/msusel-ssp-manager/README.md

 sudo snap install code --classic
 ```

-This project uses the BRON database developed by Hemberg et al. at MIT as a submodule.
+This project uses as a submodule the BRON database developed by Hemberg et al. at MIT.
 The original research for the database can be found as: <br />
 Hemberg, Erik, Jonathan Kelly, Michal Shlapentokh-Rothman, Bryn Reinstadler, Katherine Xu, Nick Rutar, and Una-May O'Reilly.
 "Linking threat tactics, techniques, and patterns with defensive weaknesses, vulnerabilities and affected platform configurations for cyber hunting." arXiv preprint arXiv:2010.00533 (2020). <br />

 To clone this repository, including the BRON submodule use: <br />